dom3d/LearningProtoactorNetOnOSX/README.md

 Provides IDs for new Process/Actor instances.
 If a name is not given for a new actor, then the ProcessRegistry will create one based on "$" + internal counter.

 ### Context
-Context is passed to an Actor and contains contextual information and provides an API to interact with it's setup data (such as actor children and it's messaging middleware etc.).
+Context is passed to an Actor's receive method and contains the Actor's setup and message and related APIs, such as:

+- received message
+- configuration (middleware etc)
+- hierachy

 While processing a message in an actor, you can access the following via the Context object:

 - the actor's PID via context.Self
 - the actor's parent PID via context.Parent
 - ability to send messages.
 Doing this via the context makes message go through the configure middleware
-- request message sender's PID: context.Sender.
+- sender's PID for request based messages: context.Sender.
 WARNING can be NULL !!!
 Only send when reply expect thus only when Request is used.
 Should be named: RequestSender
-- methods to spawn actors as children
+- methods to spawn actors as children (spawn method names of the context are not explicitly saying so unfortnuately.)
 - stash pending messages e.g. for recovery purposes etc.

 ## Props
-Props is the recipe of how to configure a specific Actor when it gets spawned.
+Props is the configurator of an Actor - it holds the recipe of how to configure a specific Actor when the Actor gets spawned.

 The 'Props' is taken from movies and theather where an object, that is used (on stage or on screen) by actors during a performance or screen production, is called a prop.

-For ProtoActor, think of Props being a "Recipe/Configuration/Template/Setup" for the creation of an Actor, sometimes it's also referred to as "kind".
-You register a Kind by handing over a Prop and a name.
+Sometimes Props is also referred to as "kind" in ProtoActor.
+You register a Kind by handing over a Prop and it's name.

-Props define who to create the actor, what kind of messaging middleware to use (think of wrapping callbacks for messages an Actor receives or sends), the supervision strategy, and even what kind of mailbox to use.
+Props define what creates the actor, what kind of messaging middleware is to use, what supervision strategy to put in place, and even what kind of mailbox to use.

 A cluster is patitioned automatically by 'kind' using a PartitionActor.

+Alternative name you can keep in your mind for Props that could be suiteable are: Configurator, Template, Receipe, Setup, Builder, Schema.

 ## Remote
 Remote is the layer that allows to connect ProtoActor instances with each other.
+Peering ProtoActor instanecs over network basically.
 Each instance becomes a node with an Endpoint; a server with an adresss.

 You can